radarphp/Radar.Project/docs/intro.md

 - Boostrap the Radar `$adr` instance
 - Define routes
-- Define the middleware pipeline
+- Define the middleware queue

 ## Setting A Project Namespace